Northern lights above a winter Iceland landscape

 Northern Lights

-This is the compact aurora experience for travelers who want local decision-making without committing to a longer winter itinerary.
-The route changes by forecast, cloud movement, wind, road conditions, and where the sky looks most promising after dark.
+This is the compact aurora experience for travelers who want local decision-making, a private guide, and a flexible evening built around the sky.
+The route changes with cloud movement, weather, road conditions, and where the guide thinks the night has the best chance to open.

 Itinerary

-Quiet roads, headlights in winter darkness, hot chocolate in hand, and a guide reading the weather while the group waits for the sky to open.
+Quiet roads, headlights in winter darkness, a guide reading the weather in real time, and the patience to wait in the right place while the sky decides what it wants to do.

 Highlights